 is traversed.

-An example of such a Behavior
+An example of such a Behavior is

 one that implements key bindings;

-it listens for key events (java.awt.event.KeyEvent
+it listens for key events (java.awt.event.KeyEvent)

 that matches a binding and takes action on a match,